-One of my running partners is such a type, and I regularly ask her PF questions.
-“What’s the one thing that you and your husband have done, in your opinion, that’s contributed to your financial success?”
-(They’re multi-millionaires but live very frugally).
-Not surprisingly, she said, “we’ve always paid cash for cars.
+Many of my friends back in New Hampshire were such types, and I’d regularly ask them PF questions.
+“What’s the one thing that your family has done, in your opinion, that’s contributed to your financial success?”
+I got answers like, “we’ve always paid cash for cars.
 We pay cash for pretty much everything.
 We also max out all of our retirement accounts.
 We don’t waste money if we can help it.”

 If I have a specific financial concern or conundrum, I’ll ask people who have accumulated a large net worth what they think.

 If you’re not sure who the local millionaire next door in your town is, ask around.
 They probably have a reputation for being super frugal, and may wear low key clothes and drive older cars, but are liable to say things like, “we don’t have a mortgage anymore” or “we pay cash for our cars.”
 I’ve even heard gems like “we are so fanatical about saving that we take our leftover coffee from the pot and keep it in a pitcher in the fridge to make iced coffee later” and “we would never pay anyone to mow our grass.
 That’s what kids are for!”